speramusinc/jedis/README.md

 Jedis was conceived to be EASY to use.

-Jedis is fully compatible with Redis 2.8.5.
+Jedis is fully compatible with redis 2.8.x and 3.x.x.

 ## Community